ShotaroKataoka/q-spec-agent-template/contexts/Q-SPEC Framework_en.md

 **Action Guidelines**:
 - Extract purpose, scope, and target domain from conversation
 - Organize domains to prevent omissions
+- Understand the scale of the specification (Is it a large-scale feature development?
+Is it a minor fix?)

 **Thinking Example**:
 ```